NATALIA JAGIELSKA

 Zhejiang University 浙江大学 (2019)

 Natalia dabbles in digital art.
 She has provided illustrations for a children's book, science journals, magazine covers, logos, apps, merchenidse and museum exhibitions.
-Her works have been exhibited in Tokyo as part of the Japanese Dinosaur Art Exhibition (2023) and won the Marsh Palaeoart Prize (2025).
+Her works have been exhibited in Tokyo as part of the Japanese Dinosaur Art Exhibition (2023) and won the "Highly Commended" Marsh Palaeoart Prize (2025).
 Her artworks feature in Bexhill Museum, Zurich University Natural History Museum, DinoCon, Sternberg Science Camps.

 She is a vocal activist for migrant rights, working-class representation and social mobility.
 Having acted as an ambassador for the